FX (TV channel): Sports programming

 With the August 2013 launches of national sports networks Fox Sports 1 and Fox Sports 2, FX no longer served as a regular cable outlet for Fox Sports, but it still occasionally aired sporting events in the event of overflow situations, such as the UFC 185 preliminary card, and selected soccer matches.

 On September 7, 2019, FX would air the preliminary card for UFC 242.
-The event was being held in Abu Dhabi, which created conflicts with Saturday afternoon college football games on ESPN and ESPN2; it marked the first ESPN-produced sporting event to air on FX since the Disney acquisition of the network.
+The event was being held in Abu Dhabi, which created conflicts with Saturday afternoon college football games on ESPN and ESPN2; it marked the first ESPN-produced sporting event to air on FX since the Disney acquisition of FX.
+For similar reasons, FX also aired the preliminary card for UFC 309 on Saturday, November 16, 2024.
+ESPN called UFC 309 airing on FX "a success" and announced that the subsequent UFC event, UFC 310, would have its preliminary card simulcast on ESPN2 and FX.
+In 2025, UFC 311, UFC 320, UFC 321 and UFC 322, would also air on FX.

-On May 17, 2022, Disney announced that it had acquired the exclusive broadcast rights to the XFL beginning with its 2023 season, with games airing on FX, ESPN, and ABC; FX has been included in the package to accommodate ESPN and ABC's existing programming commitments.
-With its first XFL broadcast in February 2023, FX introduced an "ESPN on FX" brand for sports broadcasts carried by the channel, modelled after the existing ESPN on ABC branding.
-However due to low viewership, ESPN quietly discontinued the broadcasts on FX by early-March, and had rescheduled them to its own networks.
+On May 17, 2022, Disney announced that it had acquired the exclusive broadcast rights to the XFL beginning with its 2023 season, with games airing on FX, ESPN, and ABC; FX was included in the package to accommodate ESPN and ABC's existing programming commitments.
+With its first XFL broadcast in February 2023, FX introduced an "ESPN on FX" brand for sports broadcasts carried by FX, modelled after the existing ESPN on ABC branding.
+However, due to low viewership, ESPN quietly discontinued the broadcasts on FX by early-March, and had rescheduled some of them to its own networks, this coverage did not return in 2024 due to a merger with the United States Football League (USFL) to form the United Football League (UFL), in which rights were split between the main ESPN networks and ABC (FX was excluded from this contract) and Fox Sports.